unimarkup/specification/configuration/general-options.md

 - `keep-comments` ...
 Keep comments set in a Unimakup file in the output format.

-- `non-strict` ...
+- `allow-unsafe` ...
 Allows unsafe features like JavaScript, WebAssembly, etc.

   **Note:** This option must not have any effect if an `ignore-file` is set.